simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 While exFAT offers significant improvements, it also has some limitations to consider:

-* It is not as widely supported as FAT32, which means compatibility may be an issue with older devices and operating systems.
+* it's not as widely supported as FAT32, which means compatibility may be an issue with older devices and operating systems.
 * Some Linux distributions may require additional software to read and write to exFAT partitions.

 Overall, exFAT is a versatile file system that strikes a balance between compatibility and modern features.
-It is an excellent choice for portable storage devices that need to handle large files and work across multiple platforms.
+It's an excellent choice for portable storage devices that need to handle large files and work across multiple platforms.

 ### Advantages of exFAT